localvar/localvar/content/posts/2021-2025/flash-sale/index.en.md

 This article illustrates how to leverage the [WasmHost Filter](https://github.com/megaease/easegress/blob/main/docs/03.Advanced-Cookbook/3.07.WasmHost.md) to protect the backend service in a flash sale.
 The [WebAssembly](https://webassembly.org/) code is written in [AssemblyScript](https://www.assemblyscript.org/) by using the [Easegress AssemblyScript SDK](https://github.com/megaease/easegress-assemblyscript-sdk).

 Before we start, we need to introduce why we use a service gateway with WebAssembly.
 Firstly, Easegress as a service gateway is more responsible for the control logic.
 Secondly, the business logic like the flash sale would be a more customized thing and could be changed frequently.
 Using Javascript or other high-level languages to write business logic could bring good productivity and lower technical barriers.
 With WebAssembly technology, the high-level languages code can be compiled to WASM and loaded dynamically at runtime.
 Furthermore, the WebAssembly code has good enough performance and security.
-So this combination can provide a perfect solution in terms of security, high performance, and customization extensions.
+So this combination can provide a perfect solution in terms of security, high performance, and customization.

 ## 1. Getting Started

 Please ensure a recent version of [Git](https://git-scm.com/), [Golang](https://golang.org), [Node.js](https://nodejs.org/) and its package manager [npm](https://www.npmjs.com/) are installed before continue.
-Basic knowledge about writing and working with TypeScript modules, which is very similar to AssemblyScript, is a plus.
+Basic knowledge about writing and working with TypeScript, which is very similar to AssemblyScript, is a plus.

 **Note**: The `WasmHost` filter is disabled by default.
 To enable it, you need to build Easegress with the below command: